Friday 5 Series (2020)

 - Only teams affiliated to UK:Athletics will be eligible for team prizes.
 Scoring will only be applied to runners representing an eligible team i.e., non-eligible runners will be removed from the finishing list before scores are applied.

-- The team scores for each race will be the combined scores of the first 5 men and 5 women.
+- The overall team score for each race will be the combined scores of the first 5 men and 5 women.
 Incomplete teams will still receive a score based on the runners who do compete.

 - The best 4 of 6 races are used for final result.